Multiscale Methods for wave propagation in materials with sign-changing coefficients: Numerical experiments

-For the setting of the proposed multiscale method, we fix $k=2\pi^2$ and $l_* = 3$. \circled{1} In \cref{tab:2d-nim} and \cref{fig:2dnimerror}, we compare the errors with different coarse mesh sizes and oversampling layers.
-Since the analytical solution is unavailable, we use the $Q1$ FEM solution as the reference solution.
-We observe the same phenomenon as shown in the second case. \circled{2} To illustrate the exotic properties of the materials under discussion, the phenomenon of negative refraction is characterized in \cref{fig:2dnim11}.
-In this figure, the intensity values are represented with a color gradient, where the highest values are indicated in yellow and the lowest values are depicted in dark blue.
-Notably, as the beam propagates through the slab region $[1/3,2/3]$, a vacuum area is observed, which distinctly illustrates the refraction properties of the negative-index metamaterial (NIM) slab.
-This effect is further contextualized through the comparison in \cref{fig:2dnim10}, where we plot the solution within the non-signing domain when we choose $H=1/40$ with $m=3$. \circled{3} This example serves as an in-silico simulation of metamaterials, particularly when a wave passes through the metamaterials, which demonstrates the efficiency of our newly proposed multiscale methods.
+We proceed by presenting the numerical errors of the proposed method under the same parameter settings as in the previous example. \circled{1} In \cref{tab:2d-nim} and \cref{fig:2dnimerror}, we compare the errors for different coarse mesh sizes and oversampling layers.
+Since an analytical solution is not available, the fine-grid $Q_1$ FEM solution is used as the reference solution.
+We observe a behavior similar to that in the second example: the standard $Q_1$ FEM does not exhibit the desired convergence, whereas the proposed multiscale method demonstrates improved convergence rates and higher accuracy. \circled{2} To illustrate the exotic properties of the materials under consideration, the phenomenon of negative refraction is depicted in \cref{fig:2dnim11}.
+In this figure, the intensity is represented by a color gradient, where high values are shown in yellow and low values in dark blue.
+As the beam propagates through the slab region $[1/3, 2/3]$, a vacuum-like region can be observed in \cref{fig:2dnim11}-\SubplotTag{(a)} , clearly demonstrating the refraction characteristics of the negative-index metamaterial (NIM) slab.
+This effect is further illustrated in \cref{fig:2dnim10}, where we plot the solution in the non-sign-changing domain for $H = 1/40$ and $m = 3$. \circled{3} This example can be regarded as an in-silico simulation of wave propagation in metamaterials.
+The behavior of the wave as it passes through the negative-index medium further demonstrates the effectiveness and robustness of the proposed multiscale method.